 Software Visual Analytics

-Our general approach is to tightly combine software analysis and software visualization techniques in integrated tools that favor interactive what-if exploration and hypothesis refinement.
+Our general approach is to tightly combine software data-mining, data analysis, and software visualization techniques in integrated tools that favor interactive what-if exploration and hypothesis refinement.
 We call this approach visual software analytics.

 Several overview presentations of our work on Software Visual Analytics are available below: